 The Educational Affairs Committee recommends that a listing of policies be created by the Office of Undergraduate Studies for distribution as an addendum to syllabi for all undergraduate courses.
 The addendum should include reference to policies relevant to undergraduates at the University.
-In particular, the committee recommends that the addendum include policies related to academic integrity, disability support services, the Undergraduate Student Grievance Procedure, the Sexual Misconduct Policy, and University policies related to excused absences.
+In particular, the committee recommends that the addendum include policies related to academic integrity, disability support services, the Policy on the Conduct of Undergraduate Courses and Student Grievance Procedure, the Sexual Misconduct Policy, and University policies related to excused absences.